caltechlibrary/dataset/README.md

         - [attach](docs/attach-endpoint.html)
         - [retrieve](docs/retrieve-endpoint.html)
         - [prune](docs/prune-endpoint.html)
+- Import/export of pairtree based dataset collections
+- The ability to create data [frames](docs/frame.html) from while collections or based on keys lists
+    - frames are defined using [dot paths](docs/dotpath.html) describing what is to be pulled out of a stored JSON objects

-Both _dataset_  and _datasetd_ maybe useful for general data science applications needing intermediate JSON object management but not a full blown database or repository system.
+Both _dataset_  and _datasetd_ maybe useful for general data science applications needing JSON object management or in implementing repository systems in research libraries and archives.

 Limitations of _dataset_ and _datasetd_